stratapp/stratapp-website/about.md

 ---
 {:.font-weight-bold}

 # we are changing how leaders think about, share and collaborate on executing strategy and day-to-day work

-##### bringing all levels, roles and generations on the same journey - strategy execution software that achieves genuine org-wide collaboration and results
+##### #stratapp is the world's first SaaS to delivery strategy, KPIs, business planning, social and work collaboration in one seamless user experience.
+10 apps in 1 for every employee, for about half the price of a social app.
+Elevate your culture, get ready for the next generation of millennials, increase employee productivity and drive business performance.
+You'll love #stratapp.